 Uber’s website states that it provides “end-to-end insurance coverage.”
-However, there seems to be some question about who is responsible when an Uber driver causes a collision prior to passenger pick up.
+However, there seems to be some question about who is responsible when an Uber driver causes a collision prior to passenger pick-up.
 Ridesharing companies and their insurers are currently involved in a number of disputes across the country.
 While the insurance companies squabble amongst themselves, the injured party is left holding the bag.

 The rideshare industry and insurance company strategies are in a state of flux.
 And, with the passage of laws and issuance of court decisions, the insurance and liability rules are changing.
-As an injured passenger, biker or pedestrian you just need some insurance company to step up.
+As an injured passenger, biker, or pedestrian you just need some insurance company to step up.
 You do not want to be caught in the middle of a spat between driver and company, or between two insurance companies.
-A great Chicago Uber accident lawyers can help you with that.
+A great Chicago Uber accident lawyer can help you with that.

-Whether the injuries you sustained in an accident are covered by Uber, Lyft or the private driver with whom you connected, can depend on what stage the driver was at in the process of providing you or someone else a ride.
+Whether the injuries you sustained in an accident are covered by Uber, Lyft, or the private driver with whom you connected, can depend on what stage the driver was at in the process of providing you or someone else a ride.

 Heading to Pick Up Passenger: Drivers have accepted a match and are on their way to pick up the rider.